 • Too much moisture in the filling: If the filling layers are too moist, they can cause the crust to become soggy and fall apart.
 Make sure your cream cheese layer is thick enough to act as a barrier between the crust and the strawberry layer and drain any excess liquid from the strawberries before adding them to the salad.

-To store strawberry pretzel salad properly, follow these steps:
+To store strawberry pretzel dessert properly, follow these steps:

 1. Cover: Once the salad has set, cover it with plastic wrap or aluminum foil to protect it from absorbing odors and drying out.